SalomePlatform/adao/doc/en/ref_operator_requirements.rst

         return Y=O(X)

-In this case, the user has also provide a value for the differential increment (or keep the default value), using through the GUI the keyword "*DifferentialIncrement*", which has a default value of 1%.
+In this case, the user has also provide a value for the differential increment (or keep the default value), using through the graphical interface (GUI) or textual one (TUI) the keyword "*DifferentialIncrement*" as parameter, which has a default value of 1%.
 This coefficient will be used in the finite differences approximation to build the tangent and adjoint operators.
-The finite differences approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order (which is the default value), and with 1 for a centered schema of second order (of twice the first order computational cost).
+The finite differences approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order (which is the default value), and with 1 for a centered schema of second order (and of twice the first order computational cost).
 If necessary and if possible, :ref:`subsection_ref_parallel_df` can be used.
 In all cases, an internal cache mechanism is used to restrict the number of operator evaluations at the minimum possible in a sequential or parallel execution scheme for numerical approximations of the tangent and adjoint operators, to avoid redundant calculations.

 This first operator definition form allows easily to test the functional form before its use in an ADAO case, greatly reducing the complexity of operator